 - a.
 The Grantee must have policies and procedures reasonably designed to detect, prevent, and respond to cyberattacks.
 These policies and procedures shall include employee training and monitoring of compliance with the Grantee's cybersecurity policies and procedures. - b.
-The Grantee shall promptly notify DOEE of any cybersecurity breach which may affect DOEE or the Grantee's performance of work under the Grant. - c.
-The Grantee shall be responsible for ensuring compliance with the Order by the employees, agents, and subcontractors described in Paragraph 33.a.
-Under the Order, failure to do so may result in adverse consequences.
+The Grantee shall promptly notify DOEE of any cybersecurity breach which may affect DOEE or the Grantee's performance of work under the Grant.

-33. American Rescue Plan Act funding
+33. Federal funding

-If the American Rescue Plan Act of 2021 (ARPA) is a source of funds for the Grant identified in RFA Section 1.3 (Source of Funds) or in the GAN, the Grantee must comply with all federal requirements regarding use of ARPA funds and record-keeping.
+If the American Rescue Plan Act of 2021 (ARPA) is a source of funds for the Grant identified in RFA Section 1.3 (Source of Funds) or in the GAN, the Grantee must comply with all applicable federal requirements regarding use of ARPA funds and record-keeping.
 The citation for ARPA is Pub.
 L. 117-2 (Mar.
 11, 2021).
 Much of ARPA was codified at 42 U.S.C.
 802 et seq.